top of page

 And the sons of Ham: Kush, Mitzraim (Egypt), Put (פוט), and Canaan.
 (Gen. 10:6)

 Context suggests that it is somewhere near Egypt, but where exactly is Put?
 Shadal mentions that "they say this is Lybia", but R. David Zvi Hoffmann shows, using a verse in Nachum, that it must be not Lybia but a neighboring land.
 No compelling identification has been given to date, but it is more than a little tempting to adopt the opinion of those scholars who see it as the Hebrew name of the ancient land of Punt.
 The location of Punt is itself not entirely certain, but most place it in the region of the Horn of Africa, by the southern extremity of Nubian territory.
-We do not propose to solve this problem, which we leave for historians and linguists.
-Our concern here is the rabbinic tradition, and we suggest that, at some earlier point in time, the tradition saw Put and Punt as equivalent, and saw Put as a land in which Nubians lived.
-Pinchas the Nubian, the tradition suggests, was called that because his grandfather, the oddly-named Putiel, was a Puti (which is to say a Nubian) himself!
+We do not propose to solve this problem, which we leave for historians and linguists, as our concern here is the rabbinic tradition.
+The tradition located Put--which it might have identified with Punt--somewhere near Egypt, possibly around Nubia.
+Pinchas the Nubian, this reading suggests, was called that because his grandfather, the oddly-named Putiel, was a Puti (which is to say a Nubian) himself!

 An oblique echo of Pinchas' non-Israelite, Nubian origins may even be discerned in the tradition connecting him to Joseph.
 The linkage of Put with the verb pitpet is midrashic--nothing about the name or the text of the Joseph story indicates that he "made light of" his temptation.
 But if we examine this tradition, as well, from the perspective of memory, we shall see more than mere wordplay here.
 Joseph's seed is another example of a prominent family that has mixed with non-Israelites: Joseph marries the daughter of the only other individual in the Torah with potentially Putite origins, a priest from Heliopolis (called On in the Hebrew text, after the Egyptian) named פוטיפרע, Potiphera!
-If the midrash is reading the first component of the name as poti/puti, meaning "Putite", the implied etymology of the Egyptian name might be something like ptj-pꜣ-rʿ, "the Putite of Ra", or ptj-pr-r`, "the Putite of the house of Ra".
+If the midrash is reading the first component of the name as poti/puti, meaning "Putite", the implied etymology of the Egyptian name might be something like ptj-pꜣ-rʿ, "the Putite of Ra", or ptj-pr-rʿ, "the Putite of the House of Ra".
 Either would have been a fitting title for a priest from Heliopolis, the center of Ra and Atum worship, which indeed had a temple called the pr-jtm, or "House of Atum".
-Whether or not the etymology is ultimately correct, we can discern in the the lumping together of פוטיאל and פוטיפרע a memory of Putite origins.
+Perhaps the tradition even saw this name as synonymous with the abovementioned Putiel, which it read Puti-El, the Putite of God.
+Whatever the tradition's implied Egyptian etymology might have been, and whether or not that etymology is linguistically sound, we can discern in the the lumping together of פוטי-אל and פוטי-פרע a memory of Putite origins.

 Pinchas' non-Israelite background would likely have been at the forefront of any criticism directed against the killer of an Israelite prince.
-In the Talmud and midrashim, the tradition has retained that information over a span of many centuries; by the time of the final compilation and redaction of these corpuses, it is information that nobody can extract from any existing written sources, which defy all attempts at decipherment until the discovery of the Rosetta Stone one thousand years later.
+In the Talmud and midrashim, the tradition has retained that information over a span of many centuries and is able to make use of it as the backdrop for the Torah's insistence on tracing Pinchas' lineage back further than expected.
+By the time of the final compilation and redaction of these corpuses, it is information that nobody can extract from any existing written sources, which defy all attempts at decipherment until the discovery of the Rosetta Stone one thousand years later.
 To accomplish this feat of memory, the tradition relied on one of its most powerful tools, midrashic reading, which seizes on associations, puns, and any other potential hooks to keep the message anchored to the verse.
 We can only marvel at its enduring power.